Low Code FAQ

 The advantages of this innovative approach are manifold:

-1. use existing elements to create and deploy applications faster: Users can access a range of pre-built building blocks that they can easily insert and configure into their application.
+Users can access a range of pre-built building blocks that they can easily insert and configure into their application.
 This significantly speeds up the development process and allows even users with less technical experience to create applications.
 In addition, the reuse of existing elements in low-code platforms enables consistent and standardized development.

 3. development of a variety of solutions without high costsTraditional application development can often be associated with high costs.
 Visual modeling offers a more cost-effective alternative as it enables a variety of solutions without the need for expensive resources.